brianssparetime/blog/content/posts/moms-canon-photos/index.md

   - film
 ---

 <nuxt-link to="moms-canon-camera">Mom's Canon camera</nuxt-link> is a mid 1990s 35mm film camera with auto-everything.
 Some I took on auto, some I used aperture priority.
+All with the kit 35-80mm f/4-5.6 zoom lens.

 <v-img src="000094020016.jpg" alt="bar" :dirp="dir"></v-img>
 <v-img src="000094020026.jpg" alt="bar" :dirp="dir"></v-img>